Home » Truck Insurance »

 The purpose of insurance for heavy goods vehicles (HGVs) in this weight range is to shield all road users from financial responsibility in the event of an accident involving one of these vehicles.
 To offer adequate coverage for big trucks, these policies feature weight restrictions that reflect the special dangers posed by larger and heavier vehicles.
 To get the right insurance policy to cover their demands and duties on the road, HGV drivers need to know the exact GVW of their trucks.

-How many vehicles do I need to get HGV fleet insurance?
+How many vehicles do I need to get HGV fleet insurance for?

 Heavy Goods Vehicle (HGV) fleet insurance policies have varying minimum vehicle requirements based on the insurer and the specific policy.
 Companies with a fleet of HGVs, trucks, or other commercial vehicles might benefit from fleet insurance.
 When compared to insuring each vehicle separately, insuring a fleet under a single policy can save money and time.